JanWilczek/wolf-sound-blog/_posts/synthesis/2021-09-24-wavetable-synthesis-juce.md

 To enforce the invariant that only an active oscillator will have its `getSample()` member function called, I have added an assertion that it `isPlaying()`.

-The next step is to bring the index into the range of wave table indices.
+The next step is to bring the `index` into the range of wave table indices using `std::fmod`. `std::fmod` returns the floating-point remainder of a division and, thus, keeps the `index` within the [0, `waveTable.size()`) range.

-Afterwards, we perform linear interpolation of wave table values to get the output sample.
+Afterwards, we perform a linear interpolation of wave table values to get the output sample.

-Only then do we increment the index; otherwise, we would never start playing with `index` equal to 0.
+Only then do we increment the index; otherwise, we would never start playing a note with `index` equal to 0 (we would always start looping at `indexIncrement`).

 Then we return the generated sample.